lstent/comp150-cpd/README.md

 # Semester 2

 ## Week 1
-Real introduction to visual studio c++ and Unreal blueprints, which I found especially difficult switching from python to unreal but watching pluralsight turorials should help me understand and get me used to these programs.
+Introduction to visual studio c++ and Unreal blueprints, which I found especially difficult switching from python to unreal but watching pluralsight turorials should help me understand and get me used to these programs.
+First real PO meeting I need to start going to stand up meetings

 ## Week 2
 Learning c++ standards and using blueprints to contribute to the group game, also creating a collectable blueprint in comp140, is increasing my knowledge quickly, and I am beginning to understand.